 Andrea Lauer is an award-winning costume designer and artist as well as the founder of Risen From The Thread.
+She is also a 2017 MIT Director's Fellow.
 She has technical expertise in sensors, electronics and material science, that she uses for wearable product design and experiential art installations.
 Recent credits include Broadway’s Bring It On, American Idiot (Broadway and touring productions), Brooklynite, What’s It’s All About, Murder for Two, STREB’s: Forces and the London Cultural Olympics, in addition to several other theatrical, dance, and opera productions in New York City and Internationally.
 Also working as a stylist for various artists, commercials, and publications, her work can be seen in Rolling Stone, Vogue, Interview, OUT Magazine, The 52nd Annual Grammy Awards, The Tony Awards, red carpet events, and music videos.

 Kyra D. Gaunt is a TED Fellow and singer-songwriter versed in classical music, jazz and R&B songwriting, an adjunct associate professor of ethnomusicology, cultural anthropology and sociology and as a social media expert.
 Gaunt is an Adjunct Associate Professor at Baruch College and Hunter College at the City University of New York.
 She as a black feminist ethnomusicologist specializing in the study and performance of musical blackness and digital ethnography on YouTube.
 Her next book is a digital ethnography of black girls’ twerking and music-related videos on YouTube.
 This digital work expands on her previous scholarshipThe Games Black Girls Play: Learning the Ropes from Double-Dutch to Hip-Hop, which won the Alan Merriam Prize for the most outstanding English-speaking monograph awarded by the Society for Ethnomusicology (SEM) in 2007.